viamrobotics/docs/docs/tutorials/controlling-an-intermode-rover-canbus.md

 Always disconnect devices from power before plugging, unplugging or moving wires or otherwise modifying electrical circuits.
 {{% /alert %}}

-Power your Raspberry Pi off and attach the PiCAN 2 by aligning the 40 way connector and fitting it to the top of the Pi using a spacer and a screw as per [the instructions](https://copperhilltech.com/blog/pican2-pican3-and-picanm-driver-installation-for-raspberry-pi).
+Power your Raspberry Pi off and attach the PiCAN 2 by aligning the 40 way connector and fitting it to the top of the Pi [using a spacer and a screw](https://copperhilltech.com/blog/pican2-pican3-and-picanm-driver-installation-for-raspberry-pi).

 <img src="../img/intermode/can_terminal_conn.png"  style="float:right;margin-right:12px" alt="PiCAN Terminal Wiring." title="PiCAN Terminal Wiring." width="400" />